mosaic-jasondebolt/phoenix/Phoenix/README.md

     * git remote add origin git@github.com:/solmosaic/{your-repo}.git

 #### Configuring the project config file
+Make sure you have followed all steps in [Preparing an AWS account to work with Phoenix](#preparing-an-aws-account-to-work-with-phoenix) before continuing these next few sections.

 All Phoenix projects have a file called "template-ssm-globals-macro-params.json" used for project wide configuration.
 The project wide configuration values include, but aren't limited to, the following: